-To: The Citizens of Wisconsin Bruce Baker, Council Chair DNR Senate Committee on Environment and Natural Resources Assembly Committee on Natural Resources James Robertson WGNHS Secretary Frank Busalacchi - Department of Transportation Secretary Aaron Olver - Department of Commerce Acting Secretary - Department of Agriculture, Trade & Consumer Protection Kathy F. Pielsticker DATCP Secretary Karen Timberlake - Department of Health Services Secretary Matthew J. Frank - Department of Natural Resources Henry Anderson, MD DHS President Kevin P. Reilly - University of Wisconsin System State Geologist James Robertson - Geological and Natural History Survey Anders Andren UWS The Groundwater Coordinating Council (GCC) is pleased to release its 2010 Report to the Legislature.
-The GCC was formed in 1984 to help state agencies coordinate non-regulatory Berni Mattsson COMMERCE activities and exchange information on groundwater.
-For the past 26 years, the GCC has served as a model for interagency coordination and cooperation among state agencies, the Governor, Dan Scudder DOT local and federal government, and the university.
+The Groundwater Coordinating Council (GCC) is pleased to release its 2011 Report to the Legislature.
+The GCC was formed in 1984 to help state agencies coordinate non-regulatory activities and exchange information on groundwater.
+For the past 27 years, the GCC has served as a model for interagency coordination and cooperation among state agencies, the Governor, local and federal government, and the university.
 It is one of the few groups in the nation to effectively coordinate groundwater activities in its state from an advisory position.
-George Kraft GOVERNOR'S REP.